conmaol/maglocunus/d/data.md

 # Data

-Data is, in its essence, a web of relationships between entities – an aggregate of individual items of information, where each such ‘datum’ is a connection between two entities, representing some fact, measurement or observation (ie. a ‘data point’).
+Data is, in its essence, a web of relationships between entities in the world.
+Zooming in a bit, data can be seen as an aggregate of individual pieces of information, where each such ‘datum’ is a connection between two entities, and this connection represents some fact, measurement or observation about the world (ie. some ‘data point’).

 The following sentence encodes some simple data: